SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

       📁 assets/
          🗎 exampleTexture.png
 ```
-As you can see, it is pretty similar to how a content pack for Content Patcher looks like.
-Here is an example of how a simple `content.json` file for the mod looks like:
+As you can see, the structure resembles a Content Patcher content pack.
+Here's an example of a simple `content.json` file for this mod:

 ```js
 {